oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 end
 ```

-This takes by far the longest time in Oscar, at 605s.
+This by far consumes the largest part of the total runtime in Oscar, at 605s.

 ## Computation in Mathematica